 Best battery life on a phone under Rs 10,000: Asus ZenFone Max (2016)

-There are stacks of phones out there with large batteries these days – the Redmi Note 3 and Redmi 3S Prime have 4050 and 4100 mAh batteries, respectively, and so does the Lenovo K6 Power.
+There are a stack of phones out there with large batteries these days – the Xiaomitrio of the Redmi Note 3, Redmi 3S Prime and Redmi Note 4 have 4050, 4100 mAh and 4100 mAh batteries, respectively, and the Lenovo K6 Power sports a very powerful 4000 mAh battery too.
 But if it is sheer mAh value that you need then we would recommend the Asus ZenFone Max (2016), which comes with a massive 5000 mAh battery and is available for Rs 9,999, putting it in the “charge twice to get through a working week” category – the fact that it does not have a full HD display (it is a 5.5-inch 720p one) only increases its life.
 Fans of turbo charging will also love the Moto G Turbo Edition, which its available for Rs 9999, and although it does come with a rather smaller 2470 mAh battery, it supports Turbo Charging, which allows you it to get a few hours of usage from a quarter of an hour’s charge.
 There is also the Moto E3 Power, available for Rs 7,999, which comes with support for fast charging and a 3500 mAh battery and supports fast charging and is available for Rs 7,999 – once again a 720p display makes sure it goes a long way.

 Best UI/Easy to use: Moto G Turbo Edition